demisto/content/Packs/MandiantAdvantageThreatIntelligence/Integrations/FeedMandiantThreatIntelligence/README.md

 Version 1.1 supercedes all previous versions of the Mandiant Advantage Threat Intelligence Integration and splits feed and enrichment capabilities into 2 separate integrations.
 Customers upgrading from earlier versions should follow these steps:

-1. Note the instance name of your existing Mandiant Advantage Threat Intelligence integration instance, this is needed in a later step
+1. Note the instance name of your existing Mandiant Advantage Threat Intelligence integration instance, this is needed in a later step.
-2. Remove all instances of existing Mandiant Advatange Threat Intelligence integrations
+2. Remove all instances of existing Mandiant Advantage Threat Intelligence integrations.
-3. Optionally, remove the integration from your XSOAR sever
+3. Optionally, remove the integration from your Cortex XSOAR server.
 4. Remove all indicators created by the previous version.
 To do this:
     a.
 Open the Threat Intel page and perform an All Time search using this query `sourceInstances:"<INSTANCE NAME>"`, where `<INSTANCE_NAME>` is the name of your old integration instance collected in step 1
     b.
 Select all indicators